Mary of Egypt: Relics

+Icon of the Mother of God

+Two icons of the Theotokos are claimed to be the very icon before which Mary of Egypt prayed for forgiveness.
+One is kept in the Chapel of Saint James the Just, located on the western parvis of the Church of Holy Sepulchre.
+The other icon is located in the Cave of Saint Athanasios the Athonite, on the southern tip of Mount Athos.

+Cave

+The cave believed to be the location where Mary of Egypt spent the rest her life following her conversion is a place of pilgrimage.

 Rosa Egipcíaca

 Rosa Egipcíaca, an Afro-Brazilian religious mystic and formerly enslaved prostitute, renamed herself in 1798 to honour Saint Mary of Egypt.
 Egipcíaca was the first black woman in Brazil to write a book, Sagrada Teologia do Amor Divino das Almas Peregrinas ("Holy Theology of Divine Love of the Pilgrim Souls"), that recorded her religious visions.

 Cultural references

 In Goethe's Faust, Mary of Egypt is one of the three penitent saints who pray to the Virgin Mary for forgiveness for Faust.
 Her words are set by Mahler in his 8th Symphony, as the final saint's appeal to the Mater Gloriosa.

 In Ben Jonson's play Volpone (1606) one of the characters uses the expression "Marry Gip".
 Commentators have taken this to mean "Mary of Egypt".

 Mary of Egypt is the subject of operas by Ottorino Respighi (Maria egiziaca), John Craton (Saint Mary of Egypt), and Sir John Tavener (Mary of Egypt).
 The Tavener opera was written in 1992 for the Aldeburgh Festival.

 The Unknown Masterpiece (1831), a novella by Balzac, contains a long description of a portrait of Mary of Egypt "undressing in order to pay her passage to Jerusalem".

 Nalo Hopkinson's science fiction novel, The Salt Roads, also features Mary of Egypt and takes a historical fiction approach to telling her story.

 In John Berryman's Pulitzer Prize winning book of poetry, The Dream Songs, poem 47, subtitled "April Fool's Day, or, St. Mary of Egypt", recounts Mary of Egypt's walk across the River Jordan.

 "Thrust back by hands of air from the sanctuary door" is the first line of Maria Aegyptiaca, a poem by John Heath-Stubbs about the saint (Collected Poems, p.
 289).